 Activity/Action Impact Comments Swimming - hired pool and all classes swimming for half an hour a day for half a term.
-Non-swimmers can now swim a minimum of 5m.
 An excellent use of sports premium that impacted the majority of children.
 Children with EHCPS and PP have had opportunities to swim that they wouldn't have had before.
 Able swimmers have had the opportunity to swim beyond their core offer and extend strokes.
 Redbourne Sports Partnership This has had limited impact but children have had wide opportunities to participate in sports and a wider range of sports plus participate in competition.
 Consider how this can be built upon to benefit more children but particularly UKS2.
-Don Rae Dance Days All children have the opportunity to participate in a performance.
-Positive parent feedback and good uptake for performing arts club.
+Don Rae DanceDays Positive parent feedback and good uptake for performing artsclub.